fpusan/tutorial-template/README.rst

 16. Alternative analysis modes
 ==============================

-In addition to the main SqueezeMeta pipeline, we provide two extra modes that enable the analysis of individual reads.
+In addition to the main SqueezeMeta pipeline, we provide extra scripts that enable the analysis of individual reads and the annotation of sequences

 1) **sqm_reads.pl**: This script performs taxonomic and functional assignments on individual reads rather than contigs.
 This can be useful